 Do you know Italy… by region?
 It is a lot to ask, but if you’re planning a trip to Italy, this ultimate guide to the regions of Italy will introduce you to Italy’s regions and can prove quite helpful and beneficial.
 Italy certainly needs no introduction.
 For a country that’s slightly smaller than the state of California, Italy is a place that’s as diverse as it is beautiful, and its inhabitants are not only passionate about their own region, but also the country as a whole.

 There is so much to see, from the famous cities to the many beautiful villages, from the beaches and the countryside to the mountain regions and the lakes.
 You’ve probably heard over and over again how Italy is a country of regions, perhaps more so than many other countries you’ll visit.
 The history of civilization on the Italian peninsula is ancient, but Italy as a unified country as we know it today is only 150 years old.
 For thousands of years prior, this peninsula was the most fought over territory in Europe, with various areas invaded and ruled over from neighbors; from Atila the Hun and Hannibal to the Austrians, French, Spanish, Saracens and Ottomans.
-You can choose to take a grand tour of Italy to explore a number of the regions we talk about all in one trip, or concentrate on just one.
-Many of the experiences I mention are in the company of your local host, cultural ambassador, myself, who can make all the difference no matter where you are.
+You can choose to take the very popular and very busy Venice, Florence, Rome route or you can explore one to a few regions in one trip.
+Many of the experiences mentioned can be enjoyed in the company of your local host, cultural ambassador, who can make all the difference.

 - Friuli-Venezia Giulia *

 What is an autonomous region: